Regulations and Licenses

 - Pepperstone operate with Australian Financial Services Licence 414530

-The regulation with ASIC means the broker need to keep your money in a segregated account with a top-tier bank and handles your investments in securely.
+The regulation with ASIC means the broker need to keep your money in a segregated account with a top-tier bank and handle your investments in securely.

-FCA regulation will only apply to traders in the UK or Europe.
+FCA regulation will only apply to traders in the UK that are signed up to Pepperstone UK.
 FCA regulations require that leverage be restricted to 30:1 for retail traders. and that the broker provides negative balance protection.
-If you are a high volume trader, Pepperstone may allow you to trade professional trader.
+If you are a high volume trader, Pepperstone may allow you to trade as a professional trader.
 As a professional trader, you can trade with leverage of 500:1 but you won’t receive negative balance protection.

 Customer Service and Customer Support